Shelly Chartier: Personal life

 In 2014, Chartier married Rob Marku from Yonkers, New York on Christmas Day.
-A documentary of her life was produced by the CBC in 2017 and she was the subject of Season 6 Episode 12 of Catfish: The TV Show.
-Chartier does not drink alcohol or smoke, saying she can't after seeing how her grandfather became irritable and mean while drunk often in her youth.
+A documentary of her life was produced by the CBC in 2017 and she was the subject of a sixth-season episode of Catfish: The TV Show.

+Chartier does not drink alcohol or smoke, saying she cannot after seeing how her grandfather became irritable and mean while drunk often in her youth.

 Until 2017, Chartier was unemployed, and as a result could not sponsor her husband for a visa to stay in Canada with her permanently.
 She eventually got a part-time position as a janitor in her Reserve's band office, and is now considered employed full-time as her mother's caregiver.